-By the time I started researching ideas on how do I fix my toxic traits, I had already reached a state of sabotaging my happiness, relationships and health.
+By the time I started researching ideas on how to fix my toxic traits, I had already reached a state of sabotaging my happiness, relationships, and health.
 It was truly awful to hit rock bottom.
-But, the only way forward was up.
+But the only way forward was up.
 That gave me hope and motivation.

 It sounds simple but not easy, I know!

 Here’s the thing.
 If it were easy, everyone would be amazing.
 That just isn’t the case.

 They say that you can’t help someone unless they want to help themselves.
 And I consider that to be true more often than not.

 The fact that you are here trying to fix your toxic traits is a testament to your bravery and willingness to be a better person.